Static Website on AWS with CI/CD (S3 + CloudFront)

 Cost

-Estimated monthly infrastructure cost: ~$0.50 USD (excluding taxes, based on AWS Pricing Calculator and current usage)
+Estimated monthly infrastructure cost: ~$0.50 USD (excluding VAT, based on AWS Pricing Calculator and current usage)

 Additional cost: